Skin cancer: Classification

 BCC and SCC often carry a UV-signature mutation indicating that these cancers are caused by UVB radiation via direct DNA damage.
-However malignant melanoma is predominantly caused by UVA radiation via indirect DNA damage.
+However, melanoma is predominantly caused by UVA radiation via indirect DNA damage.
 The indirect DNA damage is caused by free radicals and reactive oxygen species.
 Research indicates that the absorption of three sunscreen ingredients into the skin, combined with a 60-minute exposure to UV, leads to an increase of free radicals in the skin, if applied in too little quantity and too infrequently.
 However, the researchers add that newer creams often do not contain these specific compounds, and that the combination of other ingredients tends to retain the compounds on the surface of the skin.
 They also add that frequent re-application reduces the risk of radical formation.

 Signs and symptoms

 There are a variety of different skin cancer symptoms.
 These include changes in the skin that do not heal, ulcering in the skin, discolored skin, and changes in existing moles, such as jagged edges to the mole, enlargement of the mole, changes in color, the way it feels or if it bleeds.
 Other common signs of skin cancer can be painful lesion that itches or burns and large brownish spot with darker speckles.